Reconstruction of caterpillar tanglegrams

 \begin{definition} Let $T$ be a rooted binary tree.
-Then $T$ is \emph{strippable} if $|T|\geq 2$ and $T=C_1\oplus T'$ for some tree $T'$.
+Then $T$ is \emph{strippable} if $T=C_1$ or $T=C_1\oplus T'$ for some tree $T'$.
 Otherwise, $T$ is \emph{non-strippable}.
-The \emph{stripping} of $T$ is $(i,Q)$, where $Q$ is a non-strippable tree, $i$ is a nonnegative integer, and $T=(C_1\oplus)^iQ$.
-We call the leaves from the $C_1$'s \emph{strippable} in $T$.
-Note that $i=0$ indicates that $T=T'$, and that $T$ is non-strippable. \end{definition}
+The \emph{stripping} of $T$ is defined as follows: If $T=C_n$, its stripping is $(n,\emptyset)$.
+Otherwise, the stripping of $T$ is $(i,Q)$, where $Q$ is a non-strippable tree, $i$ is a nonnegative integer, and $T=(C_1\oplus)^iQ$.
+If $T=C_n$, all of its leaves are \emph{strippable}, otherwise, the leaves not in $Q$ are \emph{strippable} in $T$.
+Note that $i=0$ indicates that $T=T'$, and that $T$ is non-strippable (see, e.g., Fig.~\ref{fig:size5trees}). \end{definition}